Skip to content

 Led by the CRS, with the Canadian Cancer Society and the Terry Fox Research Institute as co-leads, this program aims to empower Canadian doctors and researchers to design and conduct cutting-edge clinical trials.

-This unprecedented collaboration also brings together Lotte & John Hecht Memorial Foundation, Génome Québec, Kindred Foundation and Childhood Cancer Canada, all committed to advancing clinical research and turning promising ideas into tangible results for patients.
+This unprecedented collaboration also brings together Lotte & John Hecht Memorial Foundation, Génome Québec, SickKids Garron Family Cancer Centre, Kindred Foundation, Childhood Cancer Canada, BioCanRx and Institut du cancer de Montréal, all committed to advancing clinical research and turning promising ideas into tangible results for patients.

 The program aims to foster the development of innovative treatments, improve patient care, and address priority clinical questions, including those related to rare and understudied cancers.